March is Colorectal Cancer Awareness Month

 Scheduling a Colonoscopy

-A colonoscopy is the most well-known colorectal cancer screening.
-To schedule your colonoscopy, call one of our Marshall Health Network facilities below:
+To schedule your colonoscopy, please call 304.399.7667.
+Or you can reach out directly to one of our Marshall Health Network facilities below:

 • Edwards Comprehensive Cancer Center: 304.399.6500